 The original Santa Reparata basilica was rebuilt in the Carolingian era and while they did keep the previous shape, two side chapels, a small crypt and a new floor were added.
 Between 1050 and 1106, they built a new choir and a new crypt to preserve the remains of San Zanobi that will later be moved to the new, modern Santa Maria del Fiore cathedral.

 3. At completion, it was Europe’s largest basilica

 At the time of its completion in the 15th century, Santa Maria del Fiore Cathedral was Europe’s largest church.

-It’s 153-metre long and being pretty bare inside with little decoration gave the impression of an even larger space.
+It’s 153 meters long and, being pretty bare inside with little decoration, it gave the impression of an even larger space.
 To complete the imposing interior are no less than three apses instead of one and the multi-hued floor.